CyVerse-learning-materials/DOI_request_quickstart/docs/naming.md

 **Co-creators:**

--   If two co-creators, okay to use both names, separated by an underscore or using camel case.
+-   If there are two co-creators, you can use both names, either separated by an underscore (e.g., Walls_Lee) or use camel case (e.g., WallsLee).
--   If three or more co-creators, select only one name or use a consortium name.
+-   If there are three or more co-creators, select only one name or use a consortium name.
 Other contributors should be acknowledged in the metadata (as creators or contributors), which will display on the dataset landing page.